webmozart/path-util/README.md

 PHP >= 5.3.3

-This package provides robust, cross-platform utility functions for normalizing, comparing and modifying file paths.
+This package provides robust, cross-platform utility functions for normalizing, comparing and modifying file paths and URLs.

 Installation
 ------------